 The exponent on the discharge voltage is found to be almost two.
 This is believed to be driven by a combination of the sputter yield and erosion zone length increasing with the discharge voltage.
 The increase in sputter yield with incident ion energy is predicted by a number of sputter yield models.
-Two of these models have been plotted for various angle-of-incidences (AOIs) in Fig. 30.
+Two of these models have been plotted for various angle-of-incidences (AOIs) in Fig. 31.
 The models predict that the rise in sputter yield is roughly linear with the ion energy to a first order estimate thus contributing a value of one to the exponent of the discharge voltage in Eq.
 (22).
-The other dominant contribution to the exponent on the discharge voltage, the increase in erosion zone length with discharge voltage, has been experimentally observed in a number of near-wall experiments,^{26, 32} though this phenomenon is not well studied in the community due to a lack of experimental data.
-We can tentatively conclude that for the 6-kW Hall thruster over the tested operating conditions, the contribution of the erosion zone voltage in the relative erosion rate equation.
+The other dominant contribution to the exponent on the discharge voltage, the increase in erosion zone length with discharge voltage, has been experimentally observed in a number of near-wall experiments, ^{26, 32} though this phenomenon is not well studied in the community due to a lack of experimental data.
+We can tentatively conclude that for the 6-kW Hall thruster over the tested operating conditions, the contribution of the erosion zone length effect to the exponent on the discharge voltage is roughly one.
+That is to say the erosion zone length scales linearly with the discharge voltage.